reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-As said earlier while explaining producer config, `KafkaTemplate` provides convenient methods to send records to topics.
+The above example shows how we can send records with `KafkaTemplate`.
 Producer instances are thread-safe, having a single instance of producer throughout the application context will give higher performance since they are thread-safe.

+Spring Kafka also allows us to configure async callback.
+Let's now see how we can achieve this:

 ```java
 @Component